sigoden/projclean/README.md

 > Both target-folder and flag file can be regex.

-### Flag file

-Flags file is used to filter out folders that match only names but not projects.
+Flag file is used to filter out folders that match only names but not projects.

 E.g. The directory has the following contents: